gecko0307/dagon2/README.md

 - Many improvements in deferred renderer (irradiance map, multiple scattering, specular occlusion, adjustable f0).
 The image is now almost identical to Blender's Eevee
 - Experimental HDR (scRGB) output support
 - Supersampling support
+- Improved SSAO with temporal accumulation that gives smooth results with much fewer samples and no need for bilateral filtering
 - BC7 texture compressor based on D port of Rich Geldreich's [bc7enc](https://github.com/richgel999/bc7enc_rdo)
 - Built-in texture caching.
 Abstract resource cache (`dagon.resource.cache`) that can be used for any file types
 - Many new DDS/DXGI formats support